MattGrayYes/Game-Boy-Camera-Fast-Wifi-Adapter/readme.md

  - This is the first case I've ever 3D modelled, so it can probably be made a bit more compact.
 I was however aiming to make this no thicker than a phone.

 ### RTC
-The Raspberry Pi doesn't keep time when it's turned off because it doesn't have a Real Time Clock, and I didn't want to wedge an external RTC into the box.
+The Raspberry Pi doesn't keep time when it's turned off because it doesn't have a Real Time Clock.

 GBCamera_Saver is saving the photos into folders labelled with the date/time.
-It still seems to work, but this may cause a problem if it tries to create a folder with the same name again because "time is repeating itself"
+It still seems to work, but this may cause a problem if it tries to create a folder with the same name again because "time is repeating itself".

+You can get RTCs from hobby shops, specifically designed for integrating into Raspberry Pi projects.